edeckers/pfcli/README.md

 [![PyPI](https://img.shields.io/pypi/v/pfcli.svg?maxAge=3600)](https://pypi.org/project/pfcli)
 [![security: bandit](https://img.shields.io/badge/security-bandit-yellow.svg)](https://github.com/PyCQA/bandit)

-:warning: **This is a work in progress, only a few features are implemented, and none of them are under automated testing**
+:warning: **No guarantees of any kind: this is a work in progress, only a few features are implemented, and none of them are under automated testing.
+The application depends on private pfSense API functionality, so the application might break, or mess up your pfSense appliance's config**

 Allows you to access PfSense machines through CLI, which _should_ make headless management easier.
 The application uses the XML-RPC interface provided natively by PfSense.

 ## Requirements

 - Python >= 3.12 - older versions might work, but are not supported
+- Netgate pfSense Plus, 23.09-RELEASE :warning: this is the only version that I tested

 ## Installation